Paluxy River: Paluxy trackways

 Many dinosaur trackways and footprints have been discovered in the riverbed.
-The tracks were first observed by a local schoolboy (George Adams) at the beginning of the 20th Century; the boy's teacher recognised the tracks as dinosaur tracks.
-Large-scale scientific excavation and documentation was first carried out by paleontologist Roland T. Bird from 1935.
+The tracks were first observed by a local schoolboy (George Adams) at the beginning of the 20th century; the boy's teacher recognized them as dinosaur tracks.
+Large-scale scientific excavation and documentation were first carried out by paleontologist Roland T. Bird from 1935.
 The tracks were found in Lower Cretaceous limestone of the Glen Rose Formation.

 One of the most well-known discoveries made by Bird was the "chase sequence", which contains the tracks of a herd of sauropods and at least one theropod that appears to follow the herd.
-These well-preserved tracks were excavated and removed from the riverbed by Bird's team slab by slab; portions of the trackways were then reassembled at the Texas Science and Natural History Museum in Austin as well as at the American Museum of Natural History in New York.
+These well-preserved tracks were excavated and removed from the riverbed by Bird's team slab by slab; portions of the trackways were then reassembled at the Texas Science and Natural History Museum in Austin, as well as at the American Museum of Natural History in New York City.
 The tracks have been attributed to dinosaurs similar to Sauroposeidon and Acrocanthosaurus, respectively.
 Other well-known and studied sites containing similar trackways are the Taylor Site, the Blue Hole Ballroom, and the Blue Hole Parlor.